Complete guide to self-hosting a website through Cloudflare Tunnel

 Right now, going to your-domain.com should work, but you may notice that going to www.your-domain.com does not.
 Normally you’d set up an A record in your webhost’s DNS settings, but Cloudflare Tunnels work a little differently — they don’t use A records.
 Instead, we’ll set up a CNAME for www, point it at the tunnel ID, and create a redirect rule.

-First, let’s add the DNS record.
+First, let’s add the CNAME record.

 1. On the Cloudflare dashboard, click on your domain, then on the sidebar open the DNS dropdown and click Records.